 LINES TERMINATED BY '\n';

-In this example, DIRECT(true, 0, inc) enables incremental direct load, sorts the data, and allows a maximum of 0 error rows.
+In this example, DIRECT(true, 0, inc) enables incremental direct load, sorts the data, and allows up to 0 error rows.

 Enable full direct load